Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Variational Bayesian PMF Estimation

 \subsection{Model Specification}

-The Bayesian model is specified by first identifying the model parameters than one wishes to estimate, finding an expression for the likelihood of the observations given the model parameters, and then assigning prior distributions to the model parameters.
+The Bayesian model is specified by first identifying the model parameters tha\revFive{t} one wishes to estimate, finding an expression for the likelihood of the observations given the model parameters, and then assigning prior distributions to the model parameters.

 For the PMF estimation problem, we wish to estimate the CPD components, i.e., the loading vector $\lambdab$ and the columns of the factor matrices $\{\A_n\}_{n=1}^N$.
 For convenience of notation \revThree{and without loss of generality}, let us assume that $p = 0$, i.e., there are no missing observations in the data.
 Following the observation model \eqref{eq:model}, the joint likelihood of the observations given the model parameters, up to a constant, is (cf. \eqref{eq:tensor_element})